 - attractions visited – most group tours will take in the top attractions.
 Some also stop at shopping areas or include cultural activities.
 Look for the itinerary that suits you.

 If using a safari travel agent to book your desired itinerary, read, and reread, reviews.
-We’ve detailed how we chose Rhino Africa to organize our safaris here: Rhino Africa: our choice for the right safari company
+I wrote of how we chose Rhino Africa for our trips here: Rhino Africa: our choice for the right safari company

 Vaccinations and medication prep for an African wildlife safari